 One of the big reasons businesses choose to take advantage of cloud computing is to become more agile and save resources across their business.
 But for many companies, unregulated cloud usage, unclear business goals and badly planned resources can push the cloud spend way beyond what was initially forecast.

-In 2019, Gartner estimated that businesses spent approximately US$206.2 billion on public cloud, with infrastructure as a service (IaaS) accounting for roughly US$39.5 billion.
+Gartner estimates that businesses spend approximately US$206.2 billion on public cloud, with infrastructure as a service (IaaS) accounting for roughly US$39.5 billion.
 The same research found that businesses waste roughly US$14.1 billion in cloud spend, largely as the result of idle and oversized resources.

 As cloud adoption rates continue to accelerate, it might be time to take a closer look at how well you are using your resources.
 Here are four of the main reasons you may be spending more on your cloud resource than you need to, and how to avoid unnecessary costs: